for Veterans and the Public

 - Join a support group.

-There are many kinds of support groups that provide a place where you can talk about your feelings, help others, and get the latest information about HIV/AIDS.
-Check with your VA health care provider for a listing of local support groups.
+There are many kinds of support groups that provide a place where you can talk about your feelings, help others, and get the latest information about HIV.
+Check with your VA health care provider for a listing of local or virtual support groups.
 Some VA medical centers have support groups available at the clinic or hospital.

 More specific ways to care for your emotional well-being include various forms of therapy and medication.
-Used by themselves or in combination, these may be helpful in dealing with the feelings you are experiencing.
-Therapy can help you better express your feelings, negative thoughts, and unhelpful behaviors and find ways to cope with your emotions.
-Medicines that may help with anxiety and depression are also available.
+Used by themselves or in combination, these may help you deal with the symptoms you are experiencing.
+Therapy can help you better express your feelings, negative thoughts, and unhelpful behaviors and find ways to cope with your experiences.
+Medications may help with managing these symptoms.

-You should always talk with your doctor about your options.
-There are many ways to care for your emotional health, but treatments must be carefully chosen by your VA physician based on your specific circumstances and needs.
+You should always talk with your provider about your options.
+There are many ways to care for your emotional health, but treatments must be carefully chosen by your VA provider based on your specific circumstances and needs.

-The most important thing to remember is that you are not alone; there are support systems in place to help you, including doctors, psychiatrists, family members, friends, support groups, and other services.
+The most important thing to remember is that you are not alone; there are support systems in place to help you, including doctors, psychologists, social workers, family members, friends, support groups, and other services.